kalfeher/isc-bind/README.md

   - name: 'ephemeral'
 ```
 ##### Default Static Certificate
-If you wish to use a dedicated certificate but don't wish to use a custom TLS configuration the use the following definition for `isc_bind_tls`:
+If you wish to use a dedicated certificate but don't wish to use a custom TLS configuration then use the following definition for `isc_bind_tls`:
 ```yaml
 isc_bind_tls:
   - name: 'mycert'